Visit Idaho National Parks

 3. Craters of the Moon National Preserve

 Just when you thought that your lunar experience was over, Idaho National Parks surprises you with another otherworldly destination.
-It’s Craters of the Moon National Preserve.
+It’s Craters of the Moon National Preserve not to be confused with Craters of the Moon National Monument.

 There are different ways to explore Craters of the Moon Preserve.
 They include: